ministryofjustice/technical-operations/README.md

 ## About this Repository

-This is the Ministry of Justice [technology Operations team](https://ministryofjustice.github.io/technology-operations) public repository for central documentation and links to our other team sites.
+This is the Ministry of Justice [Technology Operations team](https://ministryofjustice.github.io/technology-operations) public repository for central documentation and links to our other team sites.

 ## About this Website